 2. Begin reading the Scriptures with the Catechism.

 Once you’ve gone through the Gospels slowly and attentively, you can start to unpack the writings of St. Paul, St. Peter and the rest of the NT authors.
-Then throw in the Catechism.
+Supplement your Scripture study with the Catechism.